 For those wondering just how much coverage Zap-Map has, the wheel-chart shows the number of individual connectors across the UK, all registered on their platform.
 Unsurprisingly Greater London hold top spot for the highest quantity, however the South East and Scotland also hold an impressive percentage.

 Unlike any other charging point platforms, Zap-Map has access to the most amount of public charging points, allowing users to recharge all over the country.

 They also have a selection of handy tools available such as the journey cost calculator which allows you to view potential savings you could make if you made the switch to electric.
 Simply input your electric vehicle's specifications against the car you’d like to compare it against – this could be your current car or another model you are considering.

 We tested it out, comparing the VW e-Golf against a 1.5l petrol VW Golf, showing that over a year you could save some serious bucks!

 Check out the results and potential savings based on a 100 mile journey in our example.

 Handy tools like this are enabling more motorists to educate themselves.
 Along with home and public charging tools and the car tax calculator, drivers are now more than ever, able to make informed decisions in the EV vs traditional car transition.

 Charging points are being added every day in the UK, meaning the charging infrastructure is continuing to grow.

-With the help of users as well as businesses updating the map with new installations, this figure is set to grow quicker than ever in 2019.
-For now, Zap-Map seem to be keeping their 2019 updates under wraps, but this is not the case for general EV innovations.
+With the help of users as well as businesses updating the map with new installations, this figure is set to grow quicker than ever before.
+For now, Zap-Map seem to be keeping their updates under wraps, but this is not the case for general EV innovations.

 In 2017 the German company Ubitricity, brought its innovative streetlight car charging ports to the UK.
 Back then this technology allowed drivers living in more urban areas with limited parking or capacity for a private charging port to benefit.